depot/depot-testing-fixtures/README.md

-# monii-aggregate-event-storage-testing
+# Testing Fixtures for Depot

-Testing packages for Monii's Aggregate Event Storage
+Fixtures for testing Depot core and 3rd-party integrations/implementations.